convox/convox/docs/management/rbac.md

 - Assign roles to users from the **Active Users** tab.
 - Define permissions for different resource types, including applications, billing, and Kubernetes access.
 - Leverage the zero-trust model to ensure that only allowed actions are permitted.
+- Extend Deploy Key functionality by assigning custom roles for more flexible use cases.

 By setting up permissions correctly, your organization can achieve tighter security controls and more flexible user access management.